Chinkapin Oak

 Quercus muehlenbergii

-Oak — Chinkapin (Quercus muehlenbergii) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–50 ft tall and 40–50 ft wide, and needs low to medium water.
+Chinkapin Oak (Quercus muehlenbergii) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–50 ft tall and 40–50 ft wide, slow-growing, needs low to medium water, and prefers full sun.

 Photos